 Long-term empty properties are a wasted resource when we need more homes and can be a blight on communities.
 Our focus in North Lanarkshire is on bringing as many empty homes back into use as possible.
 To help us achieve this the council established an Empty Homes Purchase Scheme (EHPS), which was particularly targeted at long term empty properties, those that were falling into disrepair or blighting local communities.
-Since inception, the Empty Homes Purchase Scheme has brought 204 empty properties back into use at an average cost of £66,00017.
+The scheme is managed by our New Supply Team and over the course of the previous LHS, the Empty Homes Purchase Scheme has brought back 197 properties into council stock at an average cost of £66,000.
 The average repairs cost is in the region of £15,000.
+The council's Empty Homes Officer has contributed to the number of homes brought back into use in the private sector, as the role actively involves locating empty home owners and providing them with advice and assistance accessing merchant discounts and VAT reductions to bring their properties back into use.
+Over the course of the previous LHS the empty homes officer has brought 191 empty homes back into use in the private sector.
 An Open Market Purchase Scheme was established in 2018 to help further increase housing supply and to assist with our other priorities such as re-provisioning, transforming town centres and improving stock condition through assisting with progression of common works in mixed tenure blocks.
-Both schemes have been effectively combined now to provide one buy back scheme with a budget of £12.5m allocated for the 2020/21 period to fund the purchase and repair of properties through the scheme.
+This has accounted for 241 Open Market Purchases and 62 other properties brought back into use through the use of Help and Advice, equating to a total of 507 properties brought back into use via these initiatives.\ Both schemes have been effectively combined now to provide one buy back scheme with a budget of £11.6m allocated for the 2021/22 period to fund the purchase and repair of properties through the scheme.

 The number of empty homes has increased in North Lanarkshire over the past five years and this is attributed to the re-provisioning programme and to a change in Council Tax reporting methods over the past two years.
-It is also considered that the council's Empty Homes Officer appointment has impacted on an increase in the number of empty homes as the role actively seeks out empty properties to provide advice and assistance and ensure unregistered empty properties are identified to allow the appropriate Council Tax to be applied.

 Council Tax information provides a detailed picture of empty properties at a local level.
-Most long-term empty properties are in Airdrie and Coatbridge.
+Most long-term empty properties are in Airdrie and Coatbridge, linked to the re-provisioning programme.
 As a proportion of overall housing stock in the area, Shotts has the highest rate of empty homes.